MolSSI/QCFractal/examples/fireworks_server/README.md

 ### Step 1

-Run the MongoDB and Fireworks server in the background or a new window.
+Run the MongoDB and QCFractal server in the background or a new window.

 We recommend running these commands in separate windows so that you can see the logging information of interactions with the server.